An explanation of Mondrian's oeuvre by Michael Sciam

 1932

 The square unit is sometimes more horizontal, sometimes more vertical; sometimes larger, sometimes smaller; sometimes blue, sometimes yellow.
-The single square of 1920 gradually gave way to a variety of probable square forms.
+The single enclosed square of 1920 gradually gave way to a variety of open and not fully defined square forms.

 Composition 1, Lozenge with Four Lines, 1930, Piet Mondrian